komaxx/AndroidAnimationBuilder/README.md

 ### I don't need it, I can do that with *xml*!
 If the xml is enough for your needs, you should definitely use the xml.
-The AnimationBuilder is supposed to help in complex cases, where a sequence of animation steps is run, probably with hooks in between.
+The AnimationBuilder is supposed to help in complex cases, where a sequence of animation steps is required, probably with hooks in between.

 ### Huh?
 Isn't that what *ViewPropertyAnimators* are for?
 Absolutely!
 The AnimationBuilder internally even uses ViewPropertyAnimators.